me-and/nixcfg/README.md

 ### `config`

-TODO
+This directory contains the actual configuration.
+I'm still working out the layout...

 ### `local-config.nix`

-This file will be imported by both `configuration.nix` and `home.nix` if it exists.
-In most circumstances, I'd prefer it not to exist, but there are two scenarios where I'm using it:
+This file will be imported by both `configuration.nix` and `home.nix` if it exists, but it isn't checked into the repository.
+It records things in the following categories:

--   Configuration that used to use this model but hasn't yet been migrated to have the configuration checked into the `config` directory with appropriate "is this the right system" tests for whether to use it.
+-   Configuration to identify the system in question, so that other appropriate configuration can be applied.
+This normally means `networking.hostName`.
--   Configuration that uses imports, such as importing hardware modules from the NixOS/nixos-hardware repository, because "is this the right system" tests only happen after the Nix module evaluation has finished importing modules.
+-   Imports of modules that can't be usefully hidden behind configuration switches, such as hardware modules from the NixOS/nixos-hardware repository.
+-   Private-but-not-secret configuration: things I'm happy to appear in the local Nix store but that I don't want to check into this repository: things like email addresses and IP addresses.

-### `secrets` and `local-config`
+### `secrets`

-TODO
+This directory should only be readable by root (for NixOS configuration) or the user (for Home Manager configuration), and is used to store local system secrets like user passwords and access keys.

 Format
 ------